 How to recover from a defaulted student loan

 You have a handful of options when you’ve defaulted on your student loans.
 Federal loan borrowers can get out of default by signing up for rehabilitation or consolidating with a Direct Consolidation Loan.

 With private loans, your choices are limited.
 You might be able to refinance with another lender by bringing on a cosigner.
 If not, reach out to your servicer to discuss the situation.
 They might be willing to offer another repayment plan or settle for an upfront payment of a smaller amount.

 A school with a high student loan default rate or high number of defaults should set off some alarm bells about the quality of education it offers.
 But it’s not the only factor you should consider when applying to school.
-It’s possible for anyone to default if you don’t fit repayments into your budget.
+It’s possible for anyone to default if they don’t fit repayments into their budget.

 You can find out more about how student loans work by checking out our guide.

 How long does it take to default on a student loan?

 It depends on the lender.
 With federal loans, your loan is in default if you miss a repayment by 270 days.
 With federal loans, your loan might be in default after 60 to 90 days.